Skip to main content

 7. Research Timeline

-8. Budget (Tentative budget not to exceed $25,000): PIs are encouraged to discuss their budgets with relevant chairs and deans.
+8. Budget (not to exceed $25,000): PIs are encouraged to discuss their budgets with relevant chairs and deans.
 If the department and/or college is pledging financial or in-kind support, please make the nature of that commitment explicit.
 The hiring of undergraduate or graduate students is highly encouraged.
 Stipends for faculty at collaborating institutions and UMass Dartmouth post-doctoral associates will not be supported.
-Travel for the PI to meet with program officers at external agencies to discuss funding opportunities will be supported by the TRIPS Travel to conferences/workshops is not.
+Travel for the PI to meet with program officers at external agencies to discuss funding opportunities will be supported by the TRIPS program.
+Travel to conferences/workshops will not be supported with this program.

 10. Grants: Include a list of current and pending grants including the agency, amount requested, and the project period.
 If there are no current or pending grant applications, please make that explicit.

-4. Curriculum Vitae: (Maximum of two pages, does not count toward page limit).
+3. Curriculum Vitae: (Maximum of two pages for each team member, does not count toward the narrative page limit).
 Include a CV for each PI highlighting work and publications relevant to this proposal.

 • Does the study address an important problem?